drbean/curriculum/pages/homepage/markdown/CleverHans.md

 % The jump to a conclusion

-Clever Hans, the horse which understood German and answered questions with numerical answers by tapping its foot, has been used to warn of the dangersof relying on the unexplained, possibly illegitimate, features found by machine learning to understand things.
+Clever Hans, the horse which understood German and answered questions with numerical answers by tapping its foot, has been used to warn of the dangers of relying on the unexplained, possibly illegitimate, features found by machine learning to understand things.

 Me at